Praise for Summer Brenner’s Works for Young People:

 “Summer Brenner’s Ivy, Homeless in San Francisco, wraps itself around enough realism to give young readers hope that there are good people in our world and that good things do happen, often when least expected.
 My sixth grade San Francisco Bay Area English students always enjoy the magic that envelops Ivy.
 Summer’s poetic language captures the essence of San Francisco.” — Janet Volkmann, teacher, Oakland Unified School District

-Reviews by Children:
+Reviews by Youth:

 “The title made me feel this story would be an exiting and thrilling adventure.
 The book did not disappoint me.
 I know what a busy city San Francisco is, and being homeless there would not be the best.
 Although I would not want to be homeless, Ivy’s story showed me how to be loyal, independent and the importance of being resourceful.
 Ivy also taught me how much I am distracted by all kinds of electronics because she was a deep thinker.
 I think schools should teach from this book because of the great lessons.” — SunIm “Sunny” Chang, age 11, Oakland, CA